 - Classification: Optional Gear

 - D-Rating: Save some money as the difference in a name-brand product isn’t necessarily worth the cost.

 A good solution to what size battery backup you will need depends greatly on how much time you spend in the wilderness and what devices you need to recharge.
 Battery backups are rated in milliamp-hours (mAh).
 If all you need is a battery to recharge your phone once or twice while out for a weekend trip, then look at the size of your phone battery (iPhone 11 = 3110mAh) and get a battery backup that is rated >6220mAh (2 charges).
 I say greater than because all batteries (lithium included) immediately start to deteriorate.
-A year from the date of purchase that 6220mAh battery will no longer be able to recharge your phone twice in a weekend.
+A year from the date of purchase that 6220mAh battery will no longer be able to recharge your phone twice.
 Batteries will last longer if they are regularly charged and stored in moderately temperate environments.

 The most obvious characteristic when considering the best battery backup for backpacking is weight.
 At 6.2oz, the 10,000mAh T-Core I have listed is a very light and small battery backup with a mid-range power rating.
 It is the best battery backup for those wanting to do a four or less day backpacking trip and whose recharging power needs are only their cell phones.

 We own an old 3,000mAh RavPower FileHub battery backup.
 The new ones have a 6,700mAh rating and weigh in at 7oz.
 These are useful devices in that they allow the user to transfer images from an SD card to a USB device wirelessly through a cell phone.
 You can transfer images from your SD card to the USB device, your phone, your iPad, or between any of those devices.
 This is obviously a much lighter way of backing up images then carrying around a laptop computer.
 I typically just carry more SD cards when on longer backpacking trips but on longer international journeys, I like to carry this device rather than my expensive and relatively heavy laptop.